 Milano Estate 2018 (Summer in Milan 2018) will guide you through the events that are organised around the city to celebrate the season.
 And don't miss the Milano Arte Musica music festival, hosted in the most beautiful churches of the city, and the Estate Sforzesca, the series of shows inside the Sforza Castle.

-The Formula One GP in Monza, the great MITO Classical Music Festival, the Womenswear Fashion Week, late night shopping with Vogue Fashion's Night Out and the new autumn exhibitions including those at Palazzo Reale dedicated to Caravaggio: September in Milan is packed full of events to suit all tastes.
+The Formula One GP in Monza, the great MITO Classical Music Festival, the Womenswear Fashion Week, late night shopping with Vogue Fashion's Night Out and the new autumn exhibitions including those at Palazzo Reale: September in Milan is packed full of events to suit all tastes.

 Fall Design Week returns in October, the design format dedicated to project culture with events widely spread throughout the city.
 Then the Milanoltre Festival is not to be missed, a contemporary dance festival featuring Italian and international artists.
 For sports lovers - don’t miss the Deejay Ten race around the city!